wsdookadr/mdetect/README.md

 Details
 =======

-In tests, building and storing the parse trees had a peak memory usage of 4G memory.
-Building MAST was found to take a maximum of 4.3G.
-Parsing certain files has also been found to reach 4G memory usage.
+Checksums will be stored in `~/.mdetect.db` which is an sqlite flat-file database.
+The parse trees will be stored in the `xtrees` BaseX database located at `~/BaseXData` (the default location for all BaseX databases).

-During tests, the ~/BaseXData/ directory (where BaseX stores its databases) was found to be 10 times larger than the size of the PHP code parsed.
+During tests, the `~/BaseXData/` directory (where BaseX stores its databases) was found to be 10 times larger than the size of the PHP code parsed.

 Some performance metrics after parsing and storing parse trees for the entire Joomla 3.6.2 codebase :

 | name                   | value          |
 | ---------------------- | -------------- |